apostrophecms/apostrophe/packages/db-connect/docs/dump-restore.md

 {"_id":"user1","email":"alice@example.com"}
 ```

 On restore, indexes are recreated from the header.
-Index creation failures are non-fatal, as applications typically recreate their indexes on startup.
+Index creation failures are fatal — a failed `createIndex` is a real problem (invalid index name, conflicting definition, backend incompatibility) and should surface to the caller rather than being silently tolerated.